 You can adjust flavors to suit your preferences, which is one of the benefits of making things yourself.
 If you like more ginger, add in a bit extra.
 You don’t like vinegar?
-Reduce it a little to make it sweeter.
+Reduce the amount and replace with orange juice a little to make it sweeter.

 Making a chutney is as easy as adding ingredients to a pot and letting them cook down.
 That’s it.
-Really, I swear.
 It could not be easier, so this is a great thing to make for all of the holiday gatherings that will be coming up.

 How to serve this chutney

 I also slathered it on roast chicken for dinner one night and it was quite delicious.
-Another possibility, considering that Thanksgiving is in a few days, would be to put it on a turkey sandwich.
+Serve it with a roast pork loin or put it on a turkey sandwich.
 It would make a great condiment for a wrap or sandwich for lunches.

 The short answer: yes.
 You can make this chutney ahead of time and freeze it for a few months.
 So, if you want to make some for Thanksgiving in a few days and serve it again at Christmas or for a New Year’s Eve shindig, it will be just fine.

 Store in an airtight container in the refrigerator for up to 2 weeks.